SAP-archive/yaas_java_jersey_wishlist/SETUP.md

 1. Register and sign in to the [Builder](https://builder.yaas.io/).

 2. Create or join an organization.
-Currently, only organizations outside the US can subscribe to beta packages on the YaaS Market for free.

-   If you don't have an organization yet, we suggest you create a test organization in another country, click the **Get Approved** button and confirm your base path.
+   If you don't have an organization yet, we suggest you create an organization with a non-commercial purpose.
 This will allow you to carry on with the subscription to beta packages.

 3. Follow the instructions of the [Set Up a Project](https://devportal.yaas.io/gettingstarted/setupaproject/index.html) guide to create a new project and subscribe to the following beta packages:

-    - Email package
+    - Customer Accounts (Beta)
-    - Persistence package
+    - Email (Beta)
-    - Media package
+    - Media (Beta)
-    - Customer Accounts package
+    - Persistence (Beta)

     Take note of the **Identifier** of your project.